 Q.) Where can I find information on Ohio's Minimum Wage Laws?

-A.) Visit the Ohio Department of Commerce - Division of Labor and Worker Safety homepage for more information.
-Specifically, look for their Minimum Wage Poster under 'Resources'.
+A.) Visit the Ohio Department of Commerce website for more information.
+Specifically, search for their Minimum Wage Posters.

 Q.) I received the First Time Homebuyer Credit, how do I find my account information and repayment amount?